 By unifying vendor continuity (VCM) and business continuity management (BCM) principles and practices, banks and financial services institutions can capitalize on economies of scope and manage risk more holistically to achieve cyber resilience.

-The volume and frequency of cyber breaches that occur via third-party vendors are alarming, leading to millions of records containing privacy data for customers, consumers and employees being stolen all too frequently.
+The volume and frequency of cyber breaches that occur via third-party vendors is alarming, leading to millions of records containing privacy data for customers, consumers and employees being stolen all too frequently.

-In an increasingly complex business ecosystem, critical activities depend on vendors, with regulations stressing the importance of aligning business continuity plans of critical vendors (and their subcontractors) with the needs and policies of banks, in terms of recovery, stability, and security.
-These regulations drive improved resiliency through a detailed assessment of a vendor’s continuity and recovery programs.
+In an increasingly complex business ecosystem, critical activities depend on vendors, with regulations stressing the importance of aligning business continuity plans of critical vendors (and their subcontractors) with the needs and policies of financial services organizations, in terms of recovery, stability and security.
+These regulations drive improved resiliency through a detailed assessment of a vendor’s risk and recovery programs.

-This paper is a road map to integrate VCM and BCM disciplines by aligning technological advances and best practices with evolving risk appetites and tolerances.
-Banks must strive to close the gap between cybersecurity, vendor continuity management, and continuity to reduce risk to their customers and business, and to improve their overall resilience.
+This paper is a road map to integrate VRM and BCM disciplines by aligning technological advances and best practices with evolving risk appetites and tolerances.
+Financial services organizations must strive to close the gap between cybersecurity, vendor risk management, and business continuity to reduce risk to their customers and business, and to improve their overall operational resilience.

 Or, request a demo to see how SAI Global has helped organizations like yours.